INA-DLWeb/FacetRedux/README.md

 }
 ```

 With these results, to request the number of *records* for images on site `foo`, we simply need to sum the `records` field for all entries that match `siteId:'foo'` and `type:'IMAGE'`.
 This works because the `records` field is [associative](http://en.wikipedia.org/wiki/Associative_Property).
-On the other hand, if we want to count the number of distinct *content signatures* for the same criteria, we cannot simply sum the `uniqueSHAs` field for matching records.
+On the other hand, if we want to count the number of unique *content signatures* for the same criteria, we cannot simply sum the `uniqueSHAs` field for matching records.
 If we did so, we would get `4` instead of `3`, because the image with content signature `sha256:[Y]` would have been counted twice (once in for `month:'2013-10'` and once for `month:'2013-11'`).

 #### Actual approach: enumerate all criteria combinations